What is an AAF, and why does it matter?

 Should you embed or separate the audio?

 For most projects, embed the audio—it travels as one file and rarely breaks.
+Use separate audio only when you need field-recorder matching or detailed metadata.

 In about 90% of mixes, embedded AAFs are faster and safer.